 Bill.com safely moves more than $30 billion annually through a network of 2.5 million contacts.
-It provides bank-level compliance, data security, encryption, and fraud prevention.
-Payments are drawn from a Bill.com bank account so that your banking information is never exposed.
+Data in transit is encrypted using industry-standard Transport Layer Security (TLS).
+Payments are drawn from a Bill.com bank account so that your banking information is not exposed.
 Plus, payment automation from Bill.com enforces workflows so that only authorized individuals can access the review process and financial data.

 Myth: Payment automation is too difficult to use.

 Payment automation offers technology that is easy to use and understand.
 If you can use a mobile app or website, you can have Bill.com up and running in a matter of minutes.
 Bill.com also offers plenty of training resources to help with onboarding employees.

 Myth: My customers won’t agree to automatic payments.